-If you are building a raised bed for your garden I will provide you with details on how to make this project as easy as possible.
+If you are building a raised bed for your garden I will provide you with details on How to Build the Best Raised Bed and make it as easy as possible.

 I will provide the materials needed and specific details on how to build the raised garden box to grow the best garden possible.